 It is well-documented that stress can also be a factor in instigating a variety of autoimmune disorders, and Alopecia Areata – which leads to sudden patchy hair loss – is among them.

 While Moura’s shows no evidence of Alopecia Areata – characterised by sudden, patchy hair loss rather than gradually thinning hair – bald spots seen on two other players’ heads – Crystal Palace’s Damien Delaney and Manchester City forward Nolito – could easily point to this diagnosis.

 In cases of on-going stress – whether emotional or physical – if this affects the hair growth process it is likely to present as hair thinning either all over the scalp (Telogen Effluvium) or just at the top of the scalp (Male Pattern Baldness).
 Whereas Alopecia Areata causes rounded bald patches and is generally triggered by a sudden shock or trauma although other factors including genetics and allergies are also believed to play a part in some instances.
-Alopecia Areata treatment is often successful, though the condition sometimes clears itself up of its own accord.
+Alopecia Areata treatment is often successful for the scalp-only phenotype, though the condition sometimes clears up of its own accord.

 The Belgravia Centre is an organisation specialising in hair growth and hair loss prevention with two clinics and in-house pharmacies in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the world.
 View our Hair Loss Success Stories, which includes the world’s largest gallery of hair growth comparison photos and demonstrates the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time to arrange a free consultation.